 If the outage requires immediate attention, be sure to check to see how sensitive i am to my other responsibilities before you stick to it.
 In setting priorities, I ‘ll find that some tasks can wait.
 Deal with each task according to priority, and I will meet my deadlines.
 Good organizational skills may come naturally to me, or I may have to work with them.
 By applying discipline and practice, it is a skill that almost anyone can master.
 Do it every day and it will become a habit.
 Poor organizational skills lead to an unbalanced workload, which leads to your abuse.
 This confusion can cause you to lose appointments and reduce your ability to solve problems, which is a negative reflection of your professional image.
 Planning before each day, writing important information, do not accept more work you can handle, and always follow up on phone calls and e-mails.

-This Essay on "An Overview of Organizational Behavior Difficult Transitions" was written and submitted by your fellow student.
+This Case Study on "An Overview of Organizational Behavior Difficult Transitions" was written and submitted by your fellow student.
 You are free to use it for research and reference purposes in order to write your own paper; however, you must cite it accordingly.

 Please send request the removal if you are the copyright owner of this paper and no longer wish to have your work published on EduPRO.